-Education, Experience, and Scholarship
+Education, Experience, Scholarship

-Since 2007
+Since

 Licensed in the State of Washington to provide clinical services ranging from therapy to evaluations.

-Since 2010
+Since

-Since 2015
+Since

 I have provided clinical supervision to practicum students and interns, and provide consultations to established professionals.